navinpai/gsoc-static-blog/content/hello-world.md

 For a quick overview of my project, visit [my project proposal page][1].

-Other quick link are in the left menu.
+Other quick links are in the left menu.

 [1]: https://www.google-melange.com/gsoc/project/details/google/gsoc2015/lifeofnavin/5676830073815040